Is It Too Late to Seed Your Lawn? Spring and Fall Deadlines by Region

 - Hold off on herbicides for at least 6 to 8 weeks after germination.
 Young grass can't handle the chemical stress.

 For a step-by-step approach to growing grass from seed, check out our Complete Guide to Growing Grass from Seed.
-And if you want the quickest results possible, take a look at the Fastest Growing Grass Varieties to pick a species that will fill in quickly.
+And if you want the quickest results possible, take a look at the Fastest Growing Grass Varieties: 5 Picks That Sprout in 3-7 Days to pick a species that will fill in quickly.

 Get Your Exact Seeding Dates